Disease overview

 **likelihood of Stage B1 is 95%9

-Dogs with relevant cardiomegaly in MMVD typically have “moderate” or “loud” murmurs (Grade ≥3/6).10
+Dogs with relevant cardiomegaly in MMVD typically have a “moderate” or “loud” murmur (Grade ≥3/6).10

 Challenges with heart murmur detection